emb-ai/octo-pytorch/README.md

 ## Checkpoints

-You can find pretrained Octo checkpoints [here](https://huggingface.co/rail-berkeley).
+You can find original pretrained Octo checkpoints [here](https://huggingface.co/rail-berkeley).
-At the moment we provide the following model versions:
+At the moment authors provide the following model versions:

 | Model                                                         | Inference on 1x NVIDIA 4090 | Size       |
 |---------------------------------------------------------------|-----------------------------|------------|